 Scrape down the bowl and grind for 4 mins/speed 5.

 Scrape down the bowl and mix on a lower speed of 3 mins/speed 4 until nice and creamy.
-Sometimes the timing varies depending on the almonds.
-If it doesn’t resemble butter just yet, mix again on speed 4, scraping down the bowl if necessary.
+I find that sometimes the timing varies depending on the freshness of the almonds.
+If it’s not smooth and creamy just yet, mix again on speed 4 for a few more minutes, scraping down the bowl if necessary.

 Let the almond butter cool before storing.